Life Cycle Assessment (LCA) – Complete Beginner’s Guide

 Well-to-wheel is used for the Life Cycle Assessment of transport fuels and vehicles.
 Because there are a lot of steps in between – the “Well-to-tank” and “Tank-to-wheels”, this approach is more precise in calculating and assigning greenhouse gas emissions and energy usage for the different stages.

-The EIOLCA aggregates industry data with the goal to create impact data for specific sectors within the economy.
+The EIOLCA aggregates industry data to create impact data for specific sectors within the economy.
 These averages are sometimes used when no exact data is available.
 They don’t provide an exact picture of the impact but help to fill blanks.
 However, an EIOLCA is not precise enough to make decisions on a product level.

 Environmental Impact Assessment is an analysis that is often conducted in the public sector, to look at the potential impact of a new construction project.
+However, this analysis is very different from an LCA.

 Now that we understand the differences between LCA models, we dive deeper into the actual phases of an LCA.
 The phases of a Life Cycle Assessment are defined in the ISO standards 14040 and 14044.